ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ### MSSP Configuration

 Make sure to follow the instructions in the Integration Server Guide to install the app on the Config org.
+The custom layout will have to be added manuanlly, see [Custom Layouts](#custom-layouts).
 Afterwards, have your system administrator push the app to the appropriate child orgs.

 ### Custom Layouts
 * Import the Data Tables and Custom Fields like the screenshot below: